akshath123/RGB_to_GRAYSCALE_Autoencoder-/README.md

 ## Autoencoder for Converting an RBG Image to GRAY scale Image

 This an implementation of Undercomplete Autoencoder which is used for converting an RGB image to an GRAY scale image.
-The autoencoder is implemented using the framework TensorFlow with Python.
+The autoencoder is implemented using the TensorFlow framework in Python.

 ### Packages and the version I used.